 The Administrative Office of the Courts has released the Annual Report of the Tennessee Judiciary for the Fiscal Year 2012-2013.
 The report provides detailed information on each judicial district in the state.
 For instance, the report indicates the number of tort cases (claims for personal injury or wrongful death) filed in each district.
 It also provides information on how quickly cases are being disposed of in each district, the number of jury trials, the number of bench or judge trials, the average jury award, etc.

-At the Law Offices of John Day, we carefully review this report looking for trends in tort cases or in a particular judicial district.
+At The Law Offices of John Day, P.C., we carefully review this report looking for trends in tort cases or in a particular judicial district.
 Over the next few days, we will be posting summaries from the report about the big four: Nashville, Memphis, Chattanooga and Knoxville.
 And over the next few weeks, we will be updating our website to reflect the new data for individual judicial districts.

 But for today, here are the statewide numbers for the fiscal year 2012-2013: